-If you’re looking for other slow cooker recipes – check out these 28 Delicious Paleo Crockpot Recipes.
+If you’re looking for other slow cooker recipes – check out these Paleo Crockpot Recipes.

 How to make Leftover Turkey Chili:

-Add all ingredients in the crockpot except for frozen corn.
+- Add all ingredients to the crockpot except for frozen corn.

 Substitutions for this slow cooker turkey chili recipe: